Psalms For Life

 The God who rescues the afflicted

-In a world rife with domestic abuse, religious violence, war crimes, how can we believe God is just?
+In a world rife with domestic abuse, religious violence, genocide, how can we believe God is just?
 Though unjustly attacked, David knows the God of covenant faithfulness cares deeply about injustice.

 To the music director.
 A David psalm.